openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Note: If there is a requirement to provide the Subject’s identifier assigned and maintained by the Issuer, the `sub` claim MAY be used.
 There is no requirement for a binding to exist between the `sub` and `cnf` claims.
 See the Implementation Considerations section in [@!I-D.ietf-oauth-sd-jwt-vc].

-Note: In some Credential Types, it is not desirable to include an expiration date (eg: diploma attestation).
+Note: In some Credential Types, it is not desirable to include an expiration date (e.g., diploma attestation).
 Therefore, this profile leaves its inclusion to the Issuer, or the body defining the respective Credential Type.

 ### Issuer identification and key resolution to validate an issued Credential {#issuer-key-resolution}